-\paragraph{Classifying the relations between items.} We enhance our leakage validation by distinguishing between cases where two lexical items exhibiting semantic leakage are perceptually bound together---for example, ``old'' and ``man'' in the prompt ``a portrait of an old man''---and cases where they are not as ``cone hat'' and ``eating'' in the prompt ``A person searing a cone hat is eating''~(see \cref{fig:inter_token_flow}).
+We enhance our leakage validation by distinguishing between cases where two lexical items exhibiting semantic leakage are perceptually bound together---for example, ``old'' and ``man'' in the prompt ``a portrait of an old man''---and cases where they are not as ``cone hat'' and ``eating'' in the prompt ``A person wearing a cone hat is eating''~(see \cref{fig:inter_token_flow}).
 To achieve this, we use a large language model (LLM) as a judge.
-Specifically, we employ the following prompt: \begin{quote} ``In Yes or No: in this prompt: \{input\_prompt\}, are \{item\_1\} and \{item\_2\} perceptually bound together?'' \end{quote} We then filter out all cases where the lexical items are perceptually bound together and find that only 6.5\% instances exhibit unintentional leakage.
+Specifically, we use GPT-4o and employ the following prompt: \begin{quote} ``In Yes or No: in this prompt: \{input\_prompt\}, are \{item\_1\} and \{item\_2\} perceptually bound together?'' \end{quote} We then filter out all cases where the lexical items are perceptually bound together and find that only 6.5\% instances exhibit unintentional leakage.